keen/keen-tracking.js/README.md

       some_key: 'some_value',
       // ...
     },
-    unique: true, // check if the event is unique, before sending to API
+    unique: true, // check if an event is unique before sending to API
     cache: {
       storage: 'indexeddb', // for persistence.
 Remove this property to use RAM
       hashingMethod: 'md5', // remove this property to store as a stringified json